 - Most of the Indian banks offer NRI services.
 The features of NRE accounts, such as NRE account interest rates, minimum account balances, internet banking services, etc., slightly vary.

-- You can refer to the above table for NRE savings account interest rates comparison.
+- You can refer to the above table for best NRE account interest rates comparison.

-10 Best NRE Savings Accounts – Key Features
+Best Bank for NRE Account in India – Key Features

 Key features offered by the best banks for the NRI accounts are as under: